caiorodrigues10/Using-Mantine/README.md

 # 👀 About

-This project was created just to practice a little on mantine components!
+This project was created just to practice a little about mantine components, but the idea came from this figma: https://www.figma.com/community/file/913621515993797786

 <div align="center">
   <img src="public/images/viewPage.png" width="700" />